 Level 2 Bonded PT Field Specialist.
-Perform all grouting operations under the direct supervision of an individual who has received a Grouting Technician Certification from the American Segmental Bridge Institute (ASBI).
-ASBI.
+Perform all grouting operations under the direct supervision of an individual who has received a Grouting Technician Certification from ASBI.

 - 4.2.
 Required Submittals.
-Submit information required in accordance with this Section for post-tensioned elements, in addition to forming and falsework plans required by Item 420, "Concrete Substructures," and Item 424, "Precast Concrete Structural Members (Fabrication)." and Item 424.
+Submit information in accordance with this Section for post-tensioned elements, in addition to forming and falsework plans required by Item 420 and Item 424.
 Include all necessary construction information in these submittals for cast-in-place and precast construction including, but not limited to the information required in this Section. - 4.2.1.
 Design Calculations.
 Provide design procedures, coefficients, allowable stresses, tendon spacing, and clearances in accordance with the AASHTO LRFD Bridge Design Specifications and PTI/ASBI M50 unless otherwise shown on the plans.
-Submit sufficientenough calculations to support the proposed system and method of post-tensioning including friction loss diagrams.
-When the required jacking force for a particular type of tendon, duct, and configuration is furnishedshown on the plans, design calculations are not required except to adjust for conditions different from those shown on the plans. - 4.2.2.
+Submit enough calculations to support the proposed system and method of post-tensioning, including friction loss diagrams.
+When the required jacking force for a particular type of tendon, duct, and configuration is shown on the plans, design calculations are not required except to adjust for conditions different from those shown on the plans. - 4.2.2.
 Post-Tensioning Details.
-Provide drawings with details that meet the requirements of PTI/ASBI M50 and this specification. - 4.2.3.
+Provide drawings with details that meet the requirements of PTI/ASBI M50 and this Item. - 4.2.3.
 Grouting Plan.
 Submit for approval written grouting procedures at least 4 weeks before the start of the element's construction.
 Include items required by PTI M55.
 At minimum include: - type, quantity, and brand of material used, and their corresponding material properties; - type of equipment needed, including backup equipment; - type and location of all inlets, outlets, and intermediate vents; - types and sizes of grout hoses and connections; - grouting operations procedures, including duct cleaning, mixing, pumping, direction of grouting, and sequence of the use of inlets and outlets; - mitigation plan if blockages occur; and - the names of the persons in charge and all field personnel who will be performing the grouting operations and their pertinent experience.

-Include the names of people responsible for PTpost-tensioning installation and grouting operations, with the foreman of each grouting crew certified as a PTI Level 2 Bonded PT Field Specialist and ASBI Certified Grouting Technician.
+Include the names of people responsible for post-tensioning installation and grouting operations, with the foreman of each grouting crew certified as a PTI Level 2 Bonded PT Field Specialist and ASBI Certified Grouting Technician.